 Each Olympic Games gives us a great opportunity for new inspiration.
 We can be inspired to live the Olympic ideal, and we can be inspired by the spirit, determination, and hard work of the Olympic athletes.
 Only a very few of us are meant to be Olympic athletes.
 But we can all use the inspiration of the athletes’ best qualities to live our own dreams.

 I wrote “How to Help Your Child Get the Most Out of the Olympics,” which included a link to a post with ideas from Randy Pausch about dreaming big and dreaming without fear.
 We as adults can use those same ideas in our own lives.
-In “Top 10 Reasons Why You Should Watch the Olympics,” My daughter, Christina (who was a World-level ice dancer), also lists getting inspired as the first reason to watch the Olympics.
+My daughter, Christina (who was a World-level ice dancer), also considers getting inspired as the first reason to watch the Olympics.

 Glenn Gaesser, a professor and director of the Healthy Lifestyles Research Center at Arizona State University, used the fact that people are excited after watching the Summer Olympics to create an exercise workout that can be maintained long-term.
 “The 10-Minute Workout, Times Three” from the New York Times tells about an easily-doable workout of brisk walking for 10 minutes three times a day rather than having people do – and give up on – longer workouts each day.
 With the Olympics inspiration and a doable workout, people can improve their health and control their weight.